bhklab/PharmacoDI/README.md

 # PharmacoDI

-PharmacDI Python package containing all the functions needed to make the PharmacoDB database tables from a collection of .csv for each PSet.
+The PharmacoDI Python package contains all the functions needed to make the PharmacoDB database tables from a collection of .csv for each PSet.

 ## Description